WhiskeyRomeoTango/leetcode/searching/backtracking/readme.md

 It passed all tests on LeetCode and was accepted, but runtime was 750ms.
 So I thought we could perhaps optimize it a bit, because it's very vanilla backtracking.
 There are two directions to go:

 * We can prune out the branches before even visiting them.
 First, we need to sort `candidates`.
 In the loop where we add each candidate to the current solution, if the candidate will render the new sum to be above `target`, then we can just break the loop because the remaining candidates will also render it invalid and thus are worthless to check.
 Doing this alone reduced my runtime to ~150ms.
 * To avoid duplicates, I sorted each solution and checked if it's in the `results` list already.
 The sorting can slow down my program a lot as the solutions get longer.
-A clever way to prevent this is to, again first sort `candidates`, and then add a new argument `index` to `backtrack()`, which will track the index from which we picked the candidate to generate a new solution.
+A clever way to prevent this is to, with `candidates` sorted, add a new argument `index` to `backtrack()`, which will track the index from which we picked the candidate to generate a new solution.
 Therefore, the loop will only run from `index` instead of the beginning index 0.
+So the same number could be picked for unlimited times, but once we go beyond, it would never be picked again.
 This trims down the runtime further to as low as 44ms for me.
-I am not a big fan of LeetCode golfing, but hey it's not too bad either! :D
+I am not a big fan of LeetCode golfing, but hey it does feel good! :D

 ```python
 def combinationSum(candidates: [int], target: int) -> [int]: